ryanamannion/gtown-passwords/README.md

 [This directory](https://github.com/ryanamannion/gtown-passwords/tree/main/userinput) contains files for a memorability-enhanced password generator that takes user inputs and generates passwords semantically related to the input.

+# autoencoder

+[This directory](https://github.com/ryanamannion/gtown-passwords/tree/main/autoencoder) contains files for a standard and a variational autoencoder.
+Please see the [README]((https://github.com/ryanamannion/gtown-passwords/tree/main/autoencoder/README.md) file for more details.

 # evaluation

 Two evaluation metrics are used: <br />